 Trust me, the food in Bologna will blow your mind, and I’m not saying it just ’cause I’m a local!
 This complete guide will show you what to eat in Bologna and the traditional foods you simply can’t miss.

-If instead you’re looking for the best restaurants in Bologna and some locals’ tips on where to eat in Bologna, check out my other article:
+👉 If instead you’re looking for the best restaurants in Bologna and some locals’ tips on where to eat in Bologna, check out my other article about the 25 best Bologna restaurants.

 Many of you are probably familiar with the lunchmeat staple commonly referred to as Baloney, also spelled Bologna.
 What most people do not realize, is that it is originally based on Bologna’s own “Mortadella”.
 At first taste, you will notice that they have some spices in common, but that’s pretty much where the similarities end.